-Just four months after Castro led a successful revolution to overthrow Cuban dictator Fulgencio Batista, he visited New York City for 11 days on an invitation from the American Society of Newspaper Editors.
+Just four months after Cuban President Fidel Castro led a successful revolution to overthrow Cuban dictator Fulgencio Batista in 1959, he visited New York City for 11 days on an invitation from the American Society of Newspaper Editors.
 With his signature green army uniform and boots, bushy beard, and exuberant nature, Castro reportedly hired a PR firm (though it seems he hardly needed to), enjoyed the city’s famous hot dogs, and “kissed ladies like a rock star, and held babies like a politician,” according to Mashable.
-During a tour of the Bronx Zoo, which he called “the best thing New York City has,” Mr. Castro reportedly jumped a railing and stuck his hand into a cage to pet a Bengal tiger.
+During a tour of the Bronx Zoo, which he called “the best thing New York City has,” Mr. Castro is said to have jumped a railing and stuck his hand into a cage to pet a Bengal tiger.

 Fidel Castro and Malcolm X at the Hotel Theresa.
 Photo via imgur